sophiajt/jntrnr.github.io/_posts/2016-01-22-rust-and-blub-paradox.md

 It's natural to think that some features are ornamental when you're first coming to them.
 Time and exposure are the real test.

+*Special thanks to Yehuda Katz and Jason Turner for reviewing this post and sending me their feedback*